-2021 was a successful and eventful year, with many challenges and achievements:
+2022 was another successful and eventful year, with many challenges and achievements:

-We delivered \$22.6 million in net revenues in 2021, which is an increase of 141% compared to the prior year.
-During the year, the Company ramped up the distribution of our flagship brand, Simply BareTM Organic, and also launched three new brands including 1964 Supply Co.TM, Homestead Cannabis SupplyTM, and Lab TheoryTM.
-We also partnered with Wildflower Brands Inc. and gained national distribution for Wildflower-branded CBD topical products.
-By the end of 2021, the Rubicon had over 60 SKUs in markets across Canada.

-- We achieved 1.8%1 in overall market share in 2021, up from 1.1% in 2020.
-In the premiumTM segment of the Canadian cannabis flower and pre-roll market, Simply BareTM Organic was the #1 selling brand with a 7.6%2 market share in 2021, up from 5.4% in 2020. us achieve long-term success for all stakeholders. - While the emergence and spread of COVID-19 has brought with it significant challenges that affected all aspects of our business, we immediately mobilized to enable remote work where possible, and modified our facility and workflows to keep everyone safe while still meeting the demands of a rapidly growing business.

-November, 2022

-- We installed additional highperformance LED lighting in our flowering compartments to increase cannabis quality and yield throughout the year, while keeping our carbon footprint low by choosing highefficiency lights.

-- Throughout the 2021 year, we

-continued to work with BC Hydro on

-the power upgrade to connect the

-Delta Facility to the power grid.
-This

-power upgrade (completed in Q3

-2022) eliminates the need for natural

-gas generators, which will reduce the

-Company's operating costs and further

-reduce greenhouse gas emissions.

-- We completed a greenhouse climate system upgrade with the commissioning of six new HVAC units, coupled with genetic innovations and improved cultivation conditions, that are expected to increase both quality and yield during 2022.

-- We continued to build our workforce, hiring over 68 people in 2021 and taking steps towards greater diversity and pay equity.
+October, 2023

+- We delivered \$35.5 million in net revenues in 2022, which is an increase of 57% compared to the prior year.
+Revenue growth in 2022 versus the prior year was driven primarily by the expansion of 1964 Supply Co TM.
+We also acquired Wildflower Brands Inc. and grew distribution for Wildflower-branded CBD topical products.
+By the end of 2022, Rubicon had over 120 SKUs in markets across Canada. - We achieved 2.4% 1 in overall market share in 2022 of flower and pre-rolls, up from 1.8% in 2021.
+In the premium segment of the Canadian cannabis flower and pre-roll market, we achieved a 6.3% 2 market share in 2022, down from 7.8% in 2021 as we diversified our portfolio, but also reflecting the growth in the overall market. - We completed the BC Hydro power upgrade to the Delta facility in September 2022; connecting the facility to the power grid.
+Reducing the use of natural gas generators and decreasing our energy usage by 13.4% and our greenhouse gas emissions by 19%. - We completed a greenhouse climate system upgrade with the commissioning of six new HVAC units, coupled with genetic innovations and improved cultivation conditions, that are expected to increase both quality and yield during 2022. - We continued to build our workforce, hiring 92 people in 2022 while seeking continued diversity and representation.
+86% of all new hires were from an underrepresented group, as well 81% of promotions were employees from an underrepresented group.
+Our pay equity continues to trend in the right direction and we're pleased where we landed 2022.

-I am proud of our achievements in 2021 and know there is still much more for us to do in order to build a more inclusive and sustainable business.
-ESG is a journey and as we significantly ramped up our business operations in 2021, we have seen an increase in our use of resources as to be expected.
+I am proud of our achievements in 2022 and know there is still much more for us to do in order to build a more inclusive and sustainable business.
+ESG is an ongoing journey and as we continued to accelerate our business operations in 2022, we have seen a decrease in our use of resources and our very proud of our progress.
 By tracking our results, we continue to hold ourselves accountable as we strive to become the global brand leader in premium organic cannabis products.
-I thank you for your trust and support and I am inspired and excited as we work toward realizing our mission of growing the Best Cannabis on Earth and for the Earth in 2022.
+I thank you for your trust and support and I am inspired and excited as we work toward realizing our mission of growing the Best Cannabis on Earth and for the Earth in 2023.